cardano-foundation/CIPs/cps-wallet-connector/README.md

 Generally communication should be allowed two ways.

 #### 5. Versioned
-Connection standards and APIs should be explicitly versioned.
+Connection standards and APIs should be explicitly versioned to clearly allow upgrades.
 Furthermore, ideally APIs should allow for optional extendability to facilitate specialization.
 Clear scope of versions / extensions.